camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   which indicates that a problem regarding optimistic locking appeared.
 The camunda engine collect all changes during a transaction and execute them, if the transaction should be commited.
   A change can be a variable value update or something else.
-  In case of an update or delete the affected rows will be checked.
+  In case of an update or a deletion the affected rows will be checked.
 If there is no row affected, this indicates that the current state differs from the state, on which the transaction has worked on.
-In this case the `OptimisticLockingException` will be thrown and rollback is executed.
-After the rollback the transaction will be retried.
+In this case the `OptimisticLockingException` will be thrown and a rollback is executed.
+After the rollback, the transaction will be retried.

   In the sections above the behavior in case of exceptions and rollbacks are